kpreisser/TcpTunnel/README.md

 that has internet access (maybe only through NAT so it's not possible to use port forwarding or a VPN), and you want to securely connect to this service from a machine on another network.<br>
-Additionally, you have a server (e.g. virtual private server, VPS) with a public domain and you have a SSL/TLS certificate for it.
+Additionally, you have a server (e.g. virtual private server, VPS) with a public domain and you have a SSL (TLS) certificate for it.

 In this case, you could use the TcpTunnel with a configuration as shown in the following image:

 ![](tcptunnel-illustration.svg?raw=1)

 That is:
-- Run the **Gateway** on the VPS and configure it to listen at a specific TCP port using SSL/TLS, and to allow a session with an ID and password.
+- Run the **Gateway** on the VPS and configure it to listen at a specific TCP port using SSL (TLS), and to allow a session with an ID and password.
 - Run the **Proxy-Client** on the machine that has access to the TCP services (VNC/SSH server), and configure it to connect to the host and port of the Gateway.